Trigeminal neuralgia treatment

 - Experimental Drugs

-Over some time, when the pain becomes more severe than the current dosage can control or when severe side effects are unacceptable, surgery is considered.
+Over time, when the pain becomes more severe than the current dosage can control or when severe side effects are unacceptable, surgery is considered.

-Surgical approach – most aggressive treatment
+Surgical approach: the most aggressive treatment

 Following are some of the surgeries that are performed on TN patients: